Baypointe station

-Baypointe is an at-grade light rail station located in the center median of Tasman Drive at its intersection with Baypointe Parkway, after which the station is named, in San Jose, California.
+Baypointe station is an at-grade light rail station located in the center median of Tasman Drive at its intersection with Baypointe Parkway, after which the station is named, in San Jose, California.
 The station is owned by Santa Clara Valley Transportation Authority (VTA) and is served by the Blue Line and the Orange Line of the VTA light rail system.
 Baypointe station is the current northern terminus for the Blue Line.

 Baypointe station is differentiated from other VTA light rail stations as it features three tracks and two island platforms.
 Blue Line trains stop and reverse direction on the center track, while Orange Line trains use the two outer tracks.
 Passengers can make a cross platform transfer with either line in any direction.